zon7/raspberry_setup/setup_system.md

 # 2. Basic Raspberry setup

-## 2.1 Needed tools
-Enable SSH if not enabled
+## 2.1  Enable SSH if not enabled
 >
     sudo systemctl enable ssh
     sudo systemctl start ssh
+## 2.2 Enable samba
+Install missing packages
+>
+    sudo apt install samba samba-common-bin

+Edit the samba file to give access to the given folder
+>
+    sudo vi /etc/samba/smb.conf

+At the end of the file add the following code
+>
+    [<SHARE_NAME>]
+    comment = Share folder name
+    path = /share
+    browseable = yes
+    writeable = Yes
+    only guest = no
+    create mask = 0777
+    directory mask = 0777
+    public = yes
+    guest ok = yes

+To finish, enable the service and restart it (in case it was started) to apply changes
+>
+    sudo systemctl enable smbd
+    sudo systemctl restart smbd

-## 2.2 Setup mDNS/Zeroconf
+## 2.3 Setup mDNS/Zeroconf
 This will allow us to access the machine by machine name instead of the IP (eg zon7pi.local).
 >
     # Install avahi